Obamacare website shows improvement, new problems emerge

 Healthcare.gov saw 14.6 million unique visits in its first 10 days, a larger-than-expected public response that raised hopes Obamacare would meet with strong enough demand in its first year.

-But the site’s limited ability to enroll consumers is becoming an increasing focus of Obamacare’s Republican foes, who say the government was not ready to implement the law and should have delayed it.
+But the site’s limited ability to enroll consumers is becoming an increasing focus of Obamacare’s Republican foes, who say the government wasn’t ready to implement the law and should have delayed it.

 Experts say the administration has until mid-November to iron out the problems or risk jeopardizing its goal of signing up 7 million people in the first year of the Obamacare marketplaces.
 The number includes 2.7 million healthy young adults whose participation will help offset the higher cost of insuring sicker and older beneficiaries.